enreda81/stremio-TDTChannels-addon/README.md

 ### How to Install

+#### Option 1: Visit the page https://stremio-tdt-channels-addon.vercel.app/ and click on "Install Addon".
+#### Option 2 (Manual):

-1. In Stremio, go to the Add-ons page.
+- In Stremio, go to the Add-ons page.
-2. Select "Install Add-on from URL" from the top-right menu.
+- Select "Install Add-on from URL" in the top right menu.
-3. Enter the following URL and click "Install":
+- Enter the following URL and click "Install":
     ```
     https://stremio-tdt-channels-addon.vercel.app/manifest.json
     ```

 ### For Developers: How to Run Locally